dinanajiarch/dina_website/content/collection/machine_learning/index.markdown

 date: 2021-05-06
 author: 'Dina Arch'
 subtitle: Completion of a final project for PSTAT 231 at UC Santa Barbara.
+excerpt: The final Machine Learning project that covers visualization, exploratory analysis, and classification techniques using R.
 weight: 4
 draft: false
 images: